When it comes to hiring elite candidates, if you don’t have a great company culture, you really don’t have anything.

 Modern candidates rank company culture as one of the most important factors when considering career opportunities, and they can spot a bad company culture from a mile away.

 What Is a Company Culture?

 Two key ingredients in building a positive company culture are valuing diversity and consistently working to create an inclusive work environment that respects and celebrates employees’ different backgrounds and experiences.
 Company culture examples can supply the inspiration you need to launch diversity and inclusion initiatives that bring employees a sense of comfort, safety and belonging.

 It’s important that your company culture accurately reflects the organization and its people, but it never hurts to learn from companies that are already getting it right.
-So whether your company is a small startup or a massive multinational corporation, it’s worth paying attention to strong company culture examples.
+So whether your company is a small startup or a massive multinational corporation, it’s worth paying attention to strong work culture examples.

 With that in mind, let’s check out 21 company culture examples that will help anyone interested in leveling up.

 Strategies to decode, maintain and improve company culture.

 29 Company Culture Examples

 Thumbtack serves both homeowners and local service businesses.
 Consumers use Thumbtack’s online platform to find skilled, experienced and well-rated professionals to take care of projects around the home.
 The company also has a suite of tools for small businesses, giving them the capabilities to build a reputable digital presence and land jobs.